Lower Trent and Erewash

 Stretching from the Humber Estuary to the outskirts of Derby, the Lower Trent and Erewash catchment area forms a vital gateway into the Trent catchment.

 While the Trent’s confluence into the Humber Estuary marks the end of the Trent’s 271km journey, it is the beginning for others.
-For the Atlantic Salmon and the critically endangered European Eel, the Lower Trent is a migration route to its tributaries.
+For the Atlantic salmon and the critically endangered European eel, the Lower Trent is a migration route to its tributaries.
 The former comes to spawn, the latter to grow.

 Beyond its treasured green pockets, the river and its tributaries are in need of much wider recovery.
 Agricultural and urban land use put the catchment under pressure.
 In Nottingham, the Leen has been degraded and shackled over the last century as it rushes over its concrete bed for most of its journey.